paquettm/eComH24S1/Codeception_LinuxDocker_Windows.md

 The `"$@"` term will take all parameters from the command-line call to the `php` script and forward them to the call to the `php` executable.
 The php executable is located in the `/opt/lampp/bin` folder in the Docker image we use in this example;
 if your `php` executable is located elsewhere, use its full path to replace that of the example.

+At this point, it is important to note that the file MUST be created using the Linux container CLI since Windows will not save characters the same way, resulting in errors stating that the php executable is not found.
+This error is likely caused by incompatible definitions of carriage returns between Windows and Linux, but this is not verified (let me know in an issue).

 ### Get Composer

 Get and install composer by following the instructions from the top of the page at `https://getcomposer.org/download/` which may be identical to those in the box below (date: March 27, 2024).